 is subject to withholding tax in Germany.

-These supplementary withholding tax measures apply from the year following the inclusion of a territory in the StAbwV.
+These supplementary withholding tax measures apply from the year following the inclusion of a territory in the StAbwV, for example, for the Russian Federation from 2026 onwards.

 • Measures relating to profit distributions and sale of shares